EduardoZepeda/hugo-theme-latte/README.md

 - social media icons obtained from Font Awesome

-- SPA, feel like, using live reload by [turbolinks](https://github.com/turbolinks/turbolinks)
+- SPA feel like, using live reload functionality by [turbolinks](https://github.com/turbolinks/turbolinks)

 ## Installation

-To install the theme follow theme you can add a submodule using git or clone the repo inside the themes folder at the root of your project.
+To install the theme follow the basic hugo instructions for any theme.
+I summarize them below.

+You can add a submodule using *git submodule*

 ### Using git submodule